|Jen Wright, MPH, Chairman

 Kevin Bonds is the Hospital Administrator, Health Programs at the South Carolina Department of Health and Human Services (SCDHHS) and focuses on the hospital industry and the Healthy Outcomes Plan.
 Kevin received his Master Healthcare Administration from Baylor University and holds a Bachalor’s degree in Psychology from the University of West Florida.
 He is a retired Army Medical Service Corps Lieutenant Colonel and has extensive administrative experience at several military hospitals around the country.
 Kevin is a Fellow in the American College of Healthcare Executives.

-Dudley Brown has worked in marketing and public relations with two of the Upstate’s largest health systems.
+Dudley Brown is public relations manager for Greenville-Spartanburg International Airport.
+He’s worked in marketing and public relations with two of the Upstate’s largest health systems.
 Brown is also a former newspaper reporter, who wrote about health care and nonprofits.
 Besides serving on the Eat Smart Move More South Carolina board, he serves on the board for Girls on the Run Spartanburg.
 Brown has a bachelor’s degree in mass communication from Winthrop University.

 |Representative Neal Collins